 The MS program, through course-work and thesis options, lets students strengthen their foundational education, prepare for technical careers in industry, or prepare for advanced study at the doctoral level.
-The department’s faculty work in the areas of algorithms, artificial intelligence, bioinformatics, computer and network security, database systems, data mining, distributed algorithms, distributed systems, information assurance, information retrieval, machine learning, networking, non-standard parallel computing, and parallel algorithms.
+The department’s faculty work in the areas of algorithms, artificial intelligence, bioinformatics, computer and network security, database systems, data mining, distributed algorithms, distributed systems, information assurance, information retrieval, machine learning, natural language processing, networking, non-standard parallel computing, and parallel algorithms.

-E: clay at georgetown dot edu
+E: gpm at cs dot georgetown dot edu

 Applicants to the Master of Science program must have a Bachelor’s degree in computer science, computer engineering, information systems, electrical engineering, or a closely related field from an accredited academic institution.
 Candidates must have taken undergraduate courses on programming, data structures, hardware, architecture, algorithms, and mathematics, such as discrete mathematics, calculus, linear algebra, probability, and statistics.
-They must have a grade-point average of at least 3.0 in their undergraduate studies.
-Applicants must provide the following documents:
+Prospective applicants who lack the requisite background will be considered for admission only after they have successfully completed preparatory courses in computer science and mathematics.
+Applicants must have a grade-point average of at least 3.0 in their undergraduate studies.

 Students elect to complete the requirements of the degree by taking ten courses (30 credits) or by taking eight courses (24 credits) and writing a thesis.
 All students must take Algorithms (COSC-540) and Architecture (COSC-520).
 Students pursuing the course-work option take a total of eight electives to complete the degree.
 A generic schedule for a full-time student pursuing the course-work option appears in Table 1, which leads to a number of possible courses of study.